jz-huang/sm-wdc/README.md

   'SURVEY_MONKEY_REDIRECT_URL': 'http://localhost:8080/redirect'
 };
 ```
+* Do the same for the config variable inside of smWDC.js.

 You can change host, port, and redirect URL.
 If you change these make sure you also change them in app.js.